yshui/picom/README.md

 New backend features will only be implemented on the new backends from now on, and the old backends will eventually be phased out after the new backends stabilizes.

-To test the new backends, add the `--experimental-backends` flag to the command line you used to run compton.
+To test the new backends, add the `--experimental-backends` flag to the command line you used to run picom.
 This flag is not available from the configuration file.

 To report issues with the new backends, please state explicitly you are using the new backends in your report.